 By Laura Pakis, Certified Professional Trainer and Cynologist

-Self-control in dogs is the ability to override instinct in order to obtain a delayed reward.
-It is significant because it allows the dog to alter their behavior to follow rules, maintain social bonds and cooperate with others.
-It is the foundation of good behavior and the reason why so many dogs who don’t have it, exhibit bad behaviors.
+Self-control in dogs is the ability to override the instinct to obtain a delayed reward.
+It is significant because it allows the dog to alter their behavior to follow the rules, maintain social bonds and cooperate with others.
+It is the foundation of good behavior and why so many dogs that don’t have it exhibit bad behaviors.

 The importance of Mental Exercise

-Research also shows that the mental processes involved in making choices uses the same resources as those that control our powers of self-control.
-Physical exercise has also been documented to improve high level mental processes like those involved in exercising self-control.
+Research also shows that the mental processes involved in making choices use the same resources as those that control our self-control powers.
+Physical exercise has also been documented to improve high-level mental processes like those involved in exercising self-control.

-Self-control is the tool for a dog to resist chasing a squirrel or stealing food or even not pulling on leash during walks.
+Self-control is a dog’s tool to resist chasing a squirrel or stealing food, or even not pulling on the leash during walks.
 It stops unwanted behaviors and replaces them with good manners.

-One of the best exercises a dog owner can do is the program of “Nothing in Life is Free” or NILIF.
-By following the thought process of the owner being the leader or “one in charge”, and implementing these tasks properly, we take away the dog’s opportunities to make choices, leaving more resources available for executing self-control.
-NILIF increases a dog’s ability to exercise self-control which allows the dog owner to solve many behavior problems.
+One of the best exercises a dog owner can do is the program “Nothing in Life is Free” or NILIF.
+By following the owner’s thought process of being the leader or “one in charge” and implementing these tasks properly, we take away the dog’s opportunities to make choices, leaving more resources available for executing self-control.
+NILIF increases a dog’s ability to exercise self-control, allowing the dog owner to solve many behavior problems.

 Why this technique works

-Pack animal, like dogs, establish a social structure within the group called a dominance hierarchy.
+Pack animals, like dogs, establish a social structure within the group called a dominance hierarchy.
 This serves to reduce conflict and promote cooperation among pack members.
-For your home to be a safe and happy place for those living there, it’s best that the humans in the household assume the highest positions in the dominance hierarchy.
+For your home to be a safe and happy place for those living there, the humans in the household should assume the highest positions in the dominance hierarchy.